ben-xD/push/push/README.md

 }
 ```

-## Why federated?

-You can provide a custom implementation for a specific platform by releasing your own package which implements the interface provided by [push_platform_interface](https://pub.dev/packages/push_platform_interface).
-Even if your package is not endorsed in `push`, other users of this package can use your implementation by modifying their `pubspec.yaml`.

 ## Credits

 The architecture of this package is inspired by the work I did in [`ably_flutter`](https://pub.dev/packages/ably_flutter) related to push notifications.
 However, this package is a complete rewrite, containing a simpler architecture and uses modern languages (Swift, Kotlin) and modern tools (e.g. Pigeon (Dart codegenerator).